dsancheznet/pysonoff/README.md

 ![Main Interface Config API](Interface2a.png)

-Once you are done with yout data, just click anywhere to close the bubble and your data will be saved for future sessions.
+Once you are done with your data, just click anywhere to close the bubble and your data will be saved for future sessions.
 You do not have to do anything, it's automagically done.

 If you feel you are ready to connect to SONOFF's cloud, slide the connect button to on: